The increase in blood pressure within a vein system called the portal venous system.

 How successful is DSRS surgery?

-The DSRS procedure provides good long-term control of bleeding in many people with portal hypertension.
-DSRS controls bleeding in more than 90% of patients, with the greatest risk of new bleeding occurring in the first month.
+The DSRS procedure provides reasonable long-term bleeding control in many people with portal hypertension.
+DSRS controls bleeding in more than 90% of patients, with the most significant risk of new bleeding occurring in the first month.

 What complications are associated with DSRS surgery?